How to Enter

 Dear PSP, AAP and AAUP Members,

 Now entering its 39th year, PROSE is building on its reputation as the premier professional and scholarly awards program in the U.S. First, the PROSE program is adjusting the year attached to the awards.
 Much as the 2015 Oscars will recognize the films of 2014, the 2015 PROSE Awards will honor works produced in 2014.
 This year, PROSE will continue to increase its strong social media presence by engaging Facebook and Twitter followers with interactive contests and prizes, and to generate more promotion and publicity for participants and winners pre- and post-Awards.
-The 2013 Awards Luncheon will feature the premiere of another new, specially produced film; more multimedia presentations and new special guests; and, again, the ceremony will be webcast live and feature a Twitter feed so that publishers at the Awards Luncheon and those watching via webcast can experience our dynamic ceremony and hear the announcement of the 2013 winners in real time.
+The 2015 Awards Luncheon will feature the debut of another new, specially produced film; more multimedia presentations; and, again, the ceremony will be webcast live and feature a Twitter feed so that publishers at the Awards Luncheon and those watching via webcast can experience our dynamic ceremony and hear the announcement of the 2015 winners in real time.
 And don’t forget – the winner of the R.R.
 Hawkins Award, the top PROSE prize, will take home $10,000.

 Further details on judging criteria and eligibility rules, as well as the entry form, can be found in the Call for Entries on the PROSE website at www.proseawards.com.
 Please contact the PSP Division at 212.255.0326 with any additional questions.